isomerpages/csc-corp/pages/terms-of-use.md

 <p>6.
 By accessing and using this Website, you shall be deemed to have accepted to be legally bound by the Terms of Use.</p>
 <h4>Queries</h4>
 <p>
-	7. If you have any query/ies on the Terms of Membership, please send your queries to <u>cscollege@cscollege.gov.sg</u>
+	7. If you have any query/ies on the Terms of Membership, please send your queries to <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a>
 </p>

 <h2>Terms and Conditions of Civil Service College (“CSC”) Website Online Registration</h2>